 Article credit: Social Media Today

-While it’s difficult to predict the future direction of the various social media platforms, it can be interesting to note what strategies marketers are actually planning to implement, which, in large part, will reflect where they see things headed, based on their real-world experiences.
+While it’s not easy to tell the future of social media, it is interesting to see the path that marketers are taking.
+This will reflect where they see things headed, based on their real-world experiences.

 So where will marketers be spending more of their social media time and money in 2020?

 In a recent poll series, we asked members of the SMT community this exact question.
-Over 1000 people responded, letting us know where they plan to focus their marketing time and energy in 2020.
+Over 1000 people answered, telling us where they plan to direct their time and energy.

 Here’s what they said: